Career Placements

 • not already employed by a CLP partner organisation

-Before this internship, I never thought it would be possible for me to find a conservation job that allows me to use my writing skills.
-I’ve been fortunate to start a career doing something I enjoy that is also in an area of high demand because there are so few development officers in the country.” – Roberta Kamille Pennell, FFI-CLP intern based at FFI partner Ya’axché Conservation Trust, Belize.
-Following her internship, Kamille was hired as a full-time permanent staff member of Ya’axché.
+Before this Career Placement, I never thought it would be possible for me to find a conservation job that allows me to use my writing skills.
+I’ve been fortunate to start a career doing something I enjoy that is also in an area of high demand because there are so few development officers in the country.” – Roberta Kamille Pennell, Fauna & Flora-CLP Mentee based at Fauna & Flora partner Ya’axché Conservation Trust, Belize.
+Following her Career Placement, Kamille was hired as a full-time permanent staff member of Ya’axché.